 Home Buying 101 - Crash Course in Mortgage Terminology

-Do the terms equity, escrow and APR sound like a foreign dialect?
-We don’t want you to be confused about any of the mortgage terms you hear when buying your new home in Florida, so with a little help from Shelter Mortgage and Home Solution Lenders, Inc., we’ve put together a handy mortgage glossary of some of the common terms you are likely to hear.
+Do the terms equity, escrow, and APR sound like a foreign dialect?
+We don’t want you to be confused about any of the mortgage terms you hear when buying your new home in Florida, so with a little help from Home Solution Lenders, Inc., one of our lender partners, we’ve put together a handy mortgage glossary of some of the common terms you are likely to hear.

 - Appraisal — This is a written report estimating the value of your property.
 It is performed by an objective third party who will give their professional opinion on the market value of your home.

 - APR — Annual Percentage Rate - APR is very basically explained as the cost of borrowing money.
 It’s a yearly rate that includes things like the loan amount, interest rate, discount points, lender and third-party fees, and mortgage insurance.
 Because it includes these additional items it is higher than the interest rate.
 (Updated Oct.
 9, 2015)

 - ARM — Adjustable Rate Mortgage - A mortgage in which the interest rate changes periodically.
 Most ARMs have caps on how much the rate can change per adjustment period, and rates can adjust up or down based on the financial index at the time of adjustment.
 The benefits of this type of loan are lower payments due to the lower initial rate.
 You may also want to use this type of loan if you plan on selling the house before the rate is scheduled to adjust.

 - Closing — The closing is a meeting of parties to a real estate deal for formally transferring the title.
 In simple speak, this is when you sign the title and final mortgage paperwork and get the keys to your new home!